SuhasDissa/NotQuiteNitro/README.md

 - I alredy know Its somewhat not what you expected
 - dont worry I'll try my best to make it better
-- Suggest a good icon for the extension too